Suhaib3100/protool-main/data/privacy/privacy.md

 title: Privacy Policy
 ---

-At Aplio, we take your privacy seriously.
+At Protool, we take your privacy seriously.
 This privacy policy explains how we collect, use, and protect your personal information.

 ### Information We Collect